Picky Eaters vs. Problem Feeders: A Physical Therapist's Perspective

 By Erin Lublow, DPT

 Physical Therapy plays an important part in creating the foundation of the feeding process: Posture!
 We need to be able to sit upright and maintain overall postural control against gravity to complete the activity of feeding.
 Correct postural alignment is a critical element for the overall feeding/swallowing process to be safe and functional.
 Our base of support begins with pelvic stability and trunk alignment.
 We need to have both of these components to promote neck and head control.
-If the child has a poor basis of control, head and over all jaw stability for biting, chewing, and swallowing is affected.
+If the child has a poor basis of control, head and over all jaw stability for biting, chewing, and swallowing is affected, which can affect picky eaters and problem feeders.
 Aspiration is a risk factor without proper posture!
 When developmentally appropriate (around 5-8 months) children should be sitting upright in a high chair.

 Proper sitting positioning and alignment in the chair begins with the feet.
 Feet should be supported firmly on the ground (or high chair foothold), knees should be bent at 90 degrees, and hips should be bent at 90 degrees and parallel with the shoulder joint.
-Below are some key muscular issues that can cause problems with feeding that should be addressed if they are apparent:
+Below are some key muscular issues that can cause problems with feeding, including picky eaters and problem feeders, that should be addressed if they are apparent:

 Muscular issues that can cause problems with feeding include: